 How to Write a Scholarship Appeal Letter (w/Example)

 If you’ve won a scholarship, having it revoked is the worst possible scenario.
-Before you dive into panic mode, there’s good news.
-You may be able to salvage your situation.
+Before diving into panic mode, there’s good news.
+You may be able to salvage the situation.
 By writing a well-worded appeal letter, you might be able to turn the committee’s decision around.

 In this post, we’ll talk about when to write an appeal letter and what it should include.
 We’ll also include a sample appeal letter that can be used as a template, in a worst-case scenario.

 When to Write an Appeal Letter

 There are a few situations when it would be appropriate to write an appeal letter.

 For example, if there was a change in your financial situation since applying for the scholarship.
 In this case, writing an appeal letter could help you get more assistance.